The Treacherous Three (album)

-The Treacherous Three is the first studio album by American hip hop group Treacherous Three.
+The Treacherous Three is the self-titled debut studio album by American hip hop group Treacherous Three.
 It was released in 1984 via Sugar Hill Records with distribution of MCA Records and produced by Sylvia Robinson.
-Complex (magazine) puts the album at number 37 on their 50 Greatest Rap Albums 1980s.
+Complex (magazine) puts the album at number 39 on their 50 Greatest Rap Albums of the 1980s.

 The songs "At the Party", "Feel the Heartbeat" and "The Body Rock" were recorded and released from 1980 to 1981 as 12" singles for Bobby Robinson's Enjoy Records and were also compiled on Whip It (1983).
 The songs "Turning You On", "U.F.O." and "Get Up" were recorded and released in 1983 on Sylvia Robinson's Sugar Hill Records.

-The group's sophomore album, Old School Flava, was released a decade later.